markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Run Buddy header resizing with flexbox](assets/lesson-2/701-good-resize.gif)

-Flexbox eases these pains by creating HTML parent/child (or container/container-item) relationships because the parent keeps track of how much space each child is taking up and repositions all of the children accordingly.
-This way, developers don't need to be concerned with child element positioning, can focus only on their content.
+Flexbox creates HTML parent/child (or container/container-item) relationships.
+The parent keeps track of how much space each child takes up and repositions all of the children accordingly.
+This allows developers to focus only on the child elements' content.

-Due to its ability to automatically adjust alignment and spacing of elements of varying sizes, flexbox is quickly becoming the industry standard.
-This is a great skill to add to your developer tool belt!
+Flexbox is quickly becoming the industry standard, so it's a great skill to add to your developer tool belt!

 ### The Magic of Flexbox

-When a container is given a `display` value of `flex`, that element is now able to create a **one-dimensional layout**.
-This means that it can now control the distribution of its content along either the horizontal x-axis (aka row) or the vertical y-axis (aka column).
-By default, a flexbox is set to be a row, meaning that it will try and fit all of its child elements on one horizontal line until it hits the right edge of the parent.
+When a container is given a `display` value of `flex`, it can create a **one-dimensional layout**, meaning it can control the distribution of its content along either the horizontal x-axis (row) or the vertical y-axis (column).

+By default, a flexbox is set to be a row, meaning that it will attempt to fit all of the child elements on one horizontal line until it hits the right edge of the parent.
 At that point, it has to decide whether to do one of the following:

 - Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
 This usually results in child elements having a "squished" look.